-- Funding amount: \$12,500,000. - Funding mechanism: Grants or cooperative agreements. - Eligible recipients: Tribes eligible. - Eligible uses: For near-term drought relief actions to mitigate drought impacts for Tribes that are impacted by the operation of a Bureau of Reclamation water project, including through direct financial assistance to address drinking water shortages and to mitigate the loss of Tribal trust resources. - Period of availability: Available until September 30, 2026. - For more information: - Emergency Drought Relief for Tribes Webpage HERE.
+- Funding amount: \$12,500,000. - Funding mechanism: Grants or cooperative agreements. - Eligible recipients: Tribes eligible. - Eligible uses: For near-term drought relief actions to mitigate drought impacts for Tribes that are impacted by the operation of a Bureau of Reclamation water project, including through direct financial assistance to address drinking water shortages and to mitigate the loss of Tribal trust resources. - Period of availability: Available until September 30, 2026. - For more information: - o Emergency Drought Relief for Tribes Webpage HERE. - On December 12, 2023, the Department of the Interior released a funding opportunity for the Emergency Drought Relief for Tribes program. - Applications are due on April 11, 2024. - View the funding opportunity HERE.